 The envelope filter will read its input signal and use it to produce a corresponding envelope.
-This envelope with then act upon a filter to alter its cutoff frequency/frequencies in order to sweep it across the audible frequency spectrum.
+This envelope will then act upon a filter to alter its cutoff frequency/frequencies in order to sweep it across the audible frequency spectrum.

 That’s the basic definition of an envelope filter: a filter controlled by an envelope.

-Let’s deepen our understanding by discussing envelopes, filters and, of course, envelope filters, in greater detail.
+Let’s deepen our understanding by discussing envelopes, filters and, of course, envelope filters in greater detail.